Period 2 element: Beryllium

 Beryllium (Be) is the chemical element with atomic number 4, occurring in the form of ^{9}Be.
 At standard temperature and pressure, beryllium is a strong, steel-grey, light-weight, brittle, bivalent alkaline earth metal, with a density of 1.85 g⋅cm^{−3}.
 It also has one of the highest melting points of all the light metals.
 Beryllium's most common isotope is ^{9}Be, which contains 4 protons and 5 neutrons.
 It makes up almost 100% of all naturally occurring beryllium and is its only stable isotope; however other isotopes have been synthesised.
 In ionic compounds, beryllium loses its two valence electrons to form the cation, Be^{2+}.

 Small amounts of beryllium were synthesised during the Big Bang, although most of it decayed or reacted further to create larger nuclei, like carbon, nitrogen or oxygen.
 Beryllium is a component of 100 out of 4000 known minerals, such as bertrandite, Be_{4}Si_{2}O_{7}(OH)_{2}, beryl, Al_{2}Be_{3}Si_{6}O_{18}, chrysoberyl, Al_{2}BeO_{4}, and phenakite, Be_{2}SiO_{4}.
 Precious forms of beryl are aquamarine, red beryl and emerald.
 The most common sources of beryllium used commercially are beryl and bertrandite and production of it involves the reduction of beryllium fluoride with magnesium metal or the electrolysis of molten beryllium chloride, containing some sodium chloride as beryllium chloride is a poor conductor of electricity.

-Due to its stiffness, light weight, and dimensional stability over a wide temperature range, beryllium metal is used in as a structural material in aircraft, missiles and communication satellites.
+Due to its stiffness, light weight, and dimensional stability over a wide temperature range, beryllium metal is used as a structural material in aircraft, missiles and communication satellites.
 It is used as an alloying agent in beryllium copper, which is used to make electrical components due to its high electrical and heat conductivity.
 Sheets of beryllium are used in X-ray detectors to filter out visible light and let only X-rays through.
 It is used as a neutron moderator in nuclear reactors because light nuclei are more effective at slowing down neutrons than heavy nuclei.
 Beryllium's low weight and high rigidity also make it useful in the construction of tweeters in loudspeakers.

 Beryllium and beryllium compounds are classified by the International Agency for Research on Cancer as Group 1 carcinogens; they are carcinogenic to both animals and humans.
 Chronic berylliosis is a pulmonary and systemic granulomatous disease caused by exposure to beryllium.
 Between 1% – 15% of people are sensitive to beryllium and may develop an inflammatory reaction in their respiratory system and skin, called chronic beryllium disease or berylliosis.
 The body's immune system recognises the beryllium as foreign particles and mounts an attack against them, usually in the lungs where they are breathed in.
 This can cause fever, fatigue, weakness, night sweats and difficulty in breathing.